codersclub/DRKB/database/sybase/tsql/cursors/index.md

 begin

-   print \"We do not sell books by this author.\"
+   print "We do not sell books by this author."

    close author\_sales